HTC One X: Reception

 The HTC One X which features ImageSense and Beats Audio won two awards at the Mobile World Congress held on February 25, 2012, in Barcelona, firstly, the "Best Smartphone of MWC" by Laptop Magazine and secondly, the "Best in Show" award by Tom's Hardware.

 The HTC One X received positive reviews from technology review sites.
-Chris Ziegler of The Verge gave the phone an overall score of 8.4 out of 10, listing the design, display and camera UI as the best features of the phone, while Sense 4.0, image/video quality, and battery life could not be better.
+Chris Ziegler of The Verge gave the phone an overall score of 8.4 out of 10, listing the design, display, and camera UI as the best features, while Sense 4.0, image/video quality, and battery life were not better.
 He writes, "[the] One X isn’t just one of the best Android phones I’ve ever used — it’s one of the best mobile devices I’ve ever used, period."
 Tech reviewing websites CNET and Engadget have described the HTC One X as "one of the greatest phones of all time."

-Brent Rose of Gizmodo writes that "The HTC One X is easily better than the iPhone 4S" and "The screen is most definitely better, there are many more features, and the design is far superior, and the larger screen size is a definite plus", conceding that to not like this device, "you must be insane."
-Rose went on to say "By the beard of Zeus, the screen!
+Brent Rose of Gizmodo writes that "The HTC One X is easily better than the iPhone 4S" and "The screen is most definitely better, there are many more features, and the design is far superior, and the larger screen size is a definite plus", conceding that not to like this device, "you must be insane."
+Rose went on to say, "By the beard of Zeus, the screen!
 The 4.7-inch Super LCD2 is simply the best screen on a mobile device.
 Ever."
 In a review by The Verge, Chris Ziegler writes that the "One X's display is, without a hint of hyperbole, the best I've ever seen on a phone.
 Full stop.
 Seriously, I'm struggling to find fault with it in any way: it's got a near-perfect 180 degree viewing angle and perhaps the most accurate color reproduction and color temperature available".
 Myriam Joire of Engadget writes, "On the non-PenTile One X, colors seemed more natural and the whites were whiter than on AMOLED devices like the Galaxy Nexus."